johnshearing/ControlTechniciansTroubleshootingCheckList/README.md

                 think that the sensor has been activated or do not provide and wire to the input if you want the PLC to think that the sensor has been deactivated.

-   > If there are four wires connected to the sensor then there are three possibilities:

    > If there are five wires, then the sensor is most likely being used as a relay.
    > One wire will be attached to the positive side of the supply (probably brown).